geikerman-chata/scrapy_sandbox/README.md

 -s [0 - 49999] Which index in the xml file do you want to spider to start on.

--b [any int] Do you want to save to google buckets.

 WARNING:
  If -b is left out as a parameter, the output is saved locally in "cwd"/output.